ALMOST HOME, The Life Story of Ernest Fandler

 The doctor asked, "Do you know this man?"

-n't see a light, "That's the man who wheeled me in," I said.
+"Yes," I replied, even though I couldn't see a light, "That's the man who wheeled me in," I said.
 Later I wondered what made me say the right words, but now, I know after much more strange experiences.

-shifted from one place to another until Spring.
+Later, my eyesight returned to normal and I was shifted from one place to another until Spring.
 Soon after this, I left the hospital in May, I asked some friends to go with me to Alaska to dig gold.
 One of them warned, "If the Indians don't get you, the bears will!"

-this, I narrowly escaped death when a big buck deer attacked me.
+Shortly after this, I narrowly escaped death when a big buck deer attacked me.
 For about half an hour we both fought for dear life!
 He slashed me with his sharp hooves and kept trying to rip my stomach open with his horns.
 All I could do was hold on to those sharp horns while he pulled me all over the place.
 We were both exhausted when I finally got away.

 I had an old Essex car to sell.
 With that money I started for Alaska and got as far as Juneau.
 I was broke, so for a few days, I lived in an old, empty house and slept on the floor.
 Then fortunately, I got work for a while.
 That money took me to Fairbanks.
 At Fairbanks, I got to know an old prospector who had seven dogs, a sled dog and a year's supply of groceries.
 Towards spring, I went with him and his dog team into the wilderness.
 After nearly a week's journey, we got to his log cabin.

-go hunting, to get meat for the dogs and for ourselves, as we had to depend mostly on wild meat for food.
+First we had to go hunting, to get meat for the dogs and for ourselves, as we had to depend mostly on wild meat for food.
 Then we began to dig for gold.
 We dug a hole fifty feet deep to bedrock.
 From there we dug a tunnel out about one hundred feet on each side.
 We used a windlass, and rope and bucket to pull out the gravel.
 But before we could do anything, we had to thaw out the gravel first.
 Prospecting was hard work and dangerous, especially for the inexperienced.

 One day, too much frozen gravel had thawed out, and broke loose on top of me.
 I was buried in the tunnel, fifty feet below ground level.
 There was no way for my partner to help because we had to let one another down on a rope to get into the tunnel below.
 Somehow, I managed to dig my way out of the cave-in.